5exceptions-rakeshdiwan/mine-personal/README.md

 		this, //application context
-		"<YOUR_APP_KEY>", 	//APP KEY provide by console for Development use ["jrctNFE1b-7IqHPShB-gKw"] new AdType[] {AdType.BANNER, AdType.INTERSTITIAL}, 	//What type Ads you want to integrate new Orientation[] {Orientation.PORTRAIT, Orientation.LANDSCAPE}, 	//Supported orientations for ads true 	//Test Mode, [TRUE] for development & [FALSE] for production );
+		"<YOUR_APP_KEY>", 	//APP KEY provide by console for Development use ["jrctNFE1b-7IqHPShB-gKw"] new AdType[] {AdType.BANNER, AdType.INTERSTITIAL}, 	//What type Ads you want to integrate new Orientation[] {Orientation.PORTRAIT, Orientation.LANDSCAPE}, 	//Supported orientations for Ads true 	//Test Mode, [TRUE] for development & [FALSE] for production );
 }